 Policies governing sexual harassment have been at the center of many heated campus debates in recent years.
-Anita Hill's testimony during the Clarence Thomas hearings raised the nation's consciousness and it remains a contentious issue, particularly on college and university campuses.
+Anita Hill's testimony during the Clarence Thomas hearings raised the nation's consciousness to the issue.
+Sexual harassment still remains a contentious issue, particularly on college and university campuses.

 Long before most of the country turned its attention to the issue of sexual harassment, AAUP developed policies and procedures for dealing with this issue on campus.
 AAUP standards for assistance for complainants, due process for the accused, and redress for victims are important components of an effective process.